The Best Bible Study Guide for Beginners (That Won't Overwhelm You)

 What Is the Best Bible Study Guide for Beginners?

-The best Bible study guide for beginners is one that meets you exactly where you are — no theology degree required, no guilt trips, and no assumption that you already know the difference between the Old and New Testament.
-A good beginner guide gives you structure without rigidity, depth without overwhelm, and space to go at your own pace.
+The best Bible study guide for beginners is one that meets you right where you are.
+No theology degree required.
+No guilt trips.
+No assuming you already know the difference between the Old and New Testament.

 Why Most Bible Study Guides Feel Overwhelming

-Here’s the thing nobody tells you: most Bible study guides aren’t actually designed for beginners.
 They say “beginner-friendly” on the cover, but then they hit you with 45 minutes of daily reading, cross-references to books you’ve never heard of, and questions that assume you already know who the Corinthians were and why Paul was writing to them.

 What to Look for in a Beginner Bible Study Guide

 It doesn’t guilt you for missing a day.
 Life happens.
 Kids get sick.
 You oversleep.
 A good guide builds in grace, not deadlines.
+No guilt.
+Ever.

 What Order Should I Study the Bible In?

-• The Gospel of John — the most accessible introduction to who Jesus is
+- The Gospel of John, the most accessible introduction to who Jesus is

-• Psalms — beautiful poetry that connects with every emotion you’ve ever felt
+- Psalms, beautiful poetry that connects with every emotion you’ve ever felt

 The Guide That Finally Worked for Me

-It takes just 15 minutes a day.
+The Simple Bible Study takes about 15 minutes a day.
 It works with whatever Bible I already own.
 It doesn’t assume I went to seminary.
-And when I miss a day (or a week, let’s be honest), I just pick up where I left off.
+And when I miss a day (or let’s be honest, a whole week), I pick up right where I left off.
+No complicated system.
+No pressure.

 Frequently Asked Questions